SM Lanang: Location

 SM Lanang is SM Prime Holdings' fourth mall in Mindanao after SM City Davao, SM City CDO Uptown and SM City General Santos and also second mall in Davao City and region.
 It is on the site of the previous Lanang Golf and Country Club in Lanang, Davao City.
 It is 2.5 km away from Francisco Bangoy International Airport and 4 km away from Port of Davao.
 (Note: Although reference states that SMX Convention Center is 2.5 and 4 km respectively, it is stated that SMX Convention Center is inside of SM Lanang Premier, in which those facts for SMX Convention Center Davao can also be applied for SM Lanang Premier, given it is inside of SM Lanang Premier.)
 Additionally, S.P Dakudao loop bordered the mall and Jose P. Laurel Avenue to its north.
 The mall is near AH26 and R. Castillo Street, which vehicles use as an access and exit point.
 The mall is also near to Davao Museum.

 Features

 Interior of SM Lanang in August 2023.

 Design

 Origami, the traditional Japanese art of paper folding, became the inspiration for the mall's exterior design.
 Thus, the mall's north, south, and west facades employed the use of various asymmetric lines.

 Operations

 In March 2013, SM Lanang hosted the M.I.C.E convention along with the annual Philippine Advertising Congress, accommodating 5,000 people.
 As of August 2013, the mall's daily foot traffic has seen 20,000 people on weekdays and 40,000 on weekends.

+The semi-transparent led screen that was inaugurated in August 2025.

+LED-Screen:

+On August 2025, SM Lanang inaugurated the 17-meter-tall indoor Semi-transparent "Visions of paradise" LED-Screen. it is considered to be the first and largest led screen on the island of Mindanao.